vuejs/docs/src/guide/typescript/overview.md

   - [Vue - Official](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (Previously Volar) is the official VSCode extension that provides TypeScript support inside Vue SFCs, along with many other great features.

     :::tip
-    Vue - Official extention replaces [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur), our previous official VSCode extension for Vue 2.
+    Vue - Official extension replaces [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur), our previous official VSCode extension for Vue 2.
 If you have Vetur currently installed, make sure to disable it in Vue 3 projects.
     :::

 - [WebStorm](https://www.jetbrains.com/webstorm/) also provides out-of-the-box support for both TypeScript and Vue.
 Other JetBrains IDEs support them too, either out of the box or via [a free plugin](https://plugins.jetbrains.com/plugin/9442-vue-js).
 As of version 2023.2, WebStorm and the Vue Plugin come with built-in support for the Vue Language Server.
 You can set the Vue service to use Volar integration on all TypeScript versions, under Settings > Languages & Frameworks > TypeScript > Vue.
 By default, Volar will be used for TypeScript versions 5.0 and higher.